 Use the following resources to make sure that the websites you are visiting are free from malware.
 All of these tools conduct a deep penetrating analysis of the website in question, letting you know if it’s infected with malware before you even visit it:

-This tool analyzes header security and lets you know immediately if the security is adequate according to criteria established by security professionals:
+Here’s another tool for verifying website security.
+This tool analyses header security and lets you know immediately if the security is adequate according to criteria established by security professionals:

 Phishing can be defined as creating a fake website that looks authentic enough to lure users into giving up their personal and confidential information.
 This is a handy web page that helps distinguish fake sites from real ones.
 Just type in the website address, and within seconds you get a message indicating if the website you want to visit is fake or not:

 We’ve gotten enthusiastic recommendations for all of these resources from our Linux-loving friends.
 If your small business is operating in a Linux environment, the following resources are invaluable.
 They run the gamut from how to properly administer a Linux server, to securing it, to managing IP tables.
 You can even learn how to program a Linux server via the command line structure:

 If your business uses Debian Linux, here are some very convenient references.
 The first is a handy card you can carry in your pocket.
 The second and third tools are text-based and HTML-based references, respectively.

 If you use Zypper Version 1.0.9 as your primary Operating System (OS), then use this resource:

 The following Windows-based resources are great tools for command line programming: